-Current Work Early Work In Private Collections Biography Art Statement Films Contact
+Art Work Art Statement Biography Films Contact

 Film Biography

 Aviva Slesin is a documentary filmmaker.
-She received an Academy Award for The Ten Year Lunch: The Wit and Legend of the Algonquin Round Table (1987).
-A member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences, she has been a MacDowell Fellow and had a special retrospective, The Long and Short of It, featured at the Sundance Film Festival.
+She won an Academy Award for The Ten Year Lunch: The Wit and Legend of the Algonquin Round Table (1987).
+A member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences, she has been a MacDowell Fellow and had a retrospective, The Long and Short of It, featured at the Sundance Film Festival.

 Aviva’s film career began as a film editor on Shirley MacLaine’s The Other Half of the Sky: A China Memoir (nominated for an Oscar in 1975).
-She went on to edit Making Television Dance, about choreographer Twyla Tharp and The Rutles, a Beatles satire directed by Gary Weis and Eric Idle of Monty Python.
+She went on to edit Making Television Dance Making Television Dance, about choreographer Twyla Tharp and The Rutles, a Beatles satire directed by Gary Weis and Eric Idle of Monty Python.
 She produced and directed comedy shorts for Saturday Night Live, then founded Aviva Films NY and directed and edited Directed by William Wyler (PBS American Masters), which earned an Emmy nomination.

 Aviva’s subsequent films include Stood Up!
 (ABC After School Special), Voices in Celebration (for the National Gallery of Art’s 50th anniversary), Hot on the Trail: Sex, Love and Romance in the Old West (TBS), and Secret Lives: Hidden Children and Their Rescuers During World War II (HBO/Cinemax).
 Secret Lives won the Christopher Award, was nominated for two Emmys, and was named one of the year’s top ten documentaries by critic Andrew Sarris.